 Southwest and JetBlue: Fixed value airline programs

 Southwest and JetBlue operate "fixed value" frequent flyer programs.
 That means you don't have to find award availability—you can use miles, instead of cash, for any flight.
-While that makes it easy to use your points, it also means that you can never get outsized value from your points, by finding a particularly good redemption opportunity.
+While that makes it easy to use your points, it also means that you can never get outsized value by finding particularly good redemption opportunities.

 The value per point is around the same for every flight, but because of the details in the way it is calculated, it still varies within a small range.

 For Southwest, you should get around 1.5 cents per point.
 Since you can't purchase Southwest flights through the Chase website, the ability to transfer your points to Southwest, makes it possible to purchase Southwest airline tickets, at about the same value per point as purchasing any other tickets through Chase.

 For JetBlue, you might get a small amount of extra value by using your points through their frequent flyer program.
 But, typically you'd be better off buying tickets using your Ultimate Rewards points through the Chase website, or saving your points for a future redemption.
 When you purchase your tickets with Ultimate Rewards points or cash, you'll receive new JetBlue miles for the flight.
 When you convert your Ultimate Rewards points to JetBlue miles and use them, you won't receive any new miles.

 Using your Ultimate Rewards Points for frequent flyer tickets

 Other than JetBlue and Southwest, Chase partners with several other frequent flyer programs.
 To make it easy to sign up or get more information, we've provided links to each program's website.

 |United||Air France / KLM